The process of scheduling classes begins six to eight months before the beginning of each term.

-- T/Th 1.5 hours
+- TR 1.5 hours

 Four unit classes:

-- MTWTh and MTWF 1 hour
+- MTWR and MTWF 1 hour

+- TR 2 hours

+- MW 2 hours

+- WF 2 hours

-- T/Th 2 hours
+- MF 2 hours

 Summer Sessions Scheduling

-The standard time pattern for classroom utilization during summer sessions is modified to accommodate the shortened sessions, while conforming to approved contact hours.
+The standard time pattern for classroom utilization during summer sessions is modified to accommodate the shortened sessions while conforming to approved contact hours.
 The summer standard time patterns are provided with the call for summer sessions scheduling updates.

-Changes After Publication
+Changes After Registration Begins

-Every department has a staff member who is responsible for working with the Office of the University Registrar to schedule classes.
-You must inform your department scheduler of any special requests in advance so he/she can make requests during schedule development.
-If possible, the Office of the University Registrar will accommodate requests for specific classrooms or equipment.
-The Office of the University Registrar will contact your department representative if a conflict arises in the scheduling of a course or a special request cannot be accommodated.
+Every department has a staff member responsible for working with the Office of the University Registrar (OUR) to schedule classes.
+The department scheduler can communicate any special requests related to the classroom assignment to the Scheduling Unit in the OUR.
+These should be communicated as early as possible and prior to the beginning of classes.
+The Office of the University Registrar will contact the department representative if a special request cannot be accommodated.

 - Classes that start before noon, end 10 minutes before the hour. (i.e. 8:00 a.m. - 8:50 a.m.)